Silver Meteor train in Florida

 If you choose a private room, water, coffee and meals are included in the ticket price.
 Explore Amtrak’s room types to see which one is best for you.

 • Trains on the Palmetto route stop at some of the same stations and may offer better arrival/departure times.
-But the Palmetto only has coach and business class seats, and trains only travel as far south as Charleston, SC.
+But the Palmetto does not have a sleeper car and trains only travel as far south as Savannah.

-• The Floridian train stops at many of the same stations in Florida as another option.
-But since this train travels to Tampa before going to Miami, travel times from South Florida to other cities is generally longer compared to the Silver Meteor.
+• The Floridian train also stops at many of the same stations as the Silver Meteor.
+But since this train travels to Tampa before going to Miami, travel times are generally longer compared to the Silver Meteor.

 • Ticket prices can be elevated during the last week of the year.
 Travel at a different time for cheaper fares.